What Is a User Interface (UI) Designer?

 As you gain experience, remember to update your portfolio with your newest and best work.

-While many designers find out about open positions through public job boards, finding opportunities directly from your network is also possible.
+Whilst many designers find out about open positions through public job boards, it’s also possible to find work directly from your network.
 Start building relationships with other project development professionals (including UX designers and web developers) by attending industry events or interacting online.
-You never know who you might meet or what doors those relationships might open.
+You never know who you might meet or what opportunities those relationships might bring.

-UI and UX designers use many of the same skills and often overlap in their job responsibilities.
-Consider the Google UX Design Professional Certificate on Coursera to learn about the fundamentals of user design to build skills toward a career in UI design.
-With this Professional Certificate, build professional prototypes, connect with users, apply UX concepts to real-world scenarios, and start building a portfolio that can be used to strengthen your application to positions in the user design field.
+Get started on your path toward a career in UI design with the Google UX Design Professional Certificate on Coursera.
+Build in-demand skills with hands-on activities, videos, and assessments, and create a portfolio to showcase your skills to prospective employers.
+Upon completion, you’ll have access to exclusive career resources like resume review, interview prep, and more.

 Editorial Team